FREQUENTLY ASKED QUESTIONS

 There will be three phases of public involvement throughout the planning process:

-- Phase 1 (March – June 2018) will focus on gathering information about your vision for the biking in Lincoln and gaining a better understanding of community values and barriers to biking.
-It will also offer opportunities for you to provide specific input on problem areas and missing connections and share your ideas about where improved facilities should go.
+Phase 1 (March – June 2018) focused on gathering information about your vision for the biking in Lincoln and gaining a better understanding of community values and barriers to biking.
+Community members provided input on problem areas and missing connections and shared their ideas about where improved facilities should go.

 Two public meetings will also be held to solicit input.
 The first public meeting was held at the Jayne Snyder Trails Center.
-The second public meeting is planned for August 2018.
+The second public meeting was held on August 20th at Turbine Flats Gallery.

 5. How will my input be incorporated in the process?